michal-h21/lettersmith/README.md

 Lettersmith comes with a few useful plugins out of the box:

-* Render markdown posts with `lettersmith-markdown`
+* Render markdown posts with `lettersmith.markdown`
-* Mustache templates with `lettersmith-mustache`
+* Mustache templates with `lettersmith.mustache`
-* Generate pretty permalinks with `lettersmith-permalinks`
+* Generate pretty permalinks with `lettersmith.permalinks`
-* Add site metadata to posts with `lettersmith-meta`
+* Add site metadata to posts with `lettersmith.meta`
-* Hide draft posts with `lettersmith-drafts`
+* Hide draft posts with `lettersmith.drafts`
-* Generate RSS feeds with `lettersmith-rss`
+* Generate RSS feeds with `lettersmith.rss`

 Of course, this is just a start.
 "Plugins" are really just functions that modify a list of tables.
 This makes Lettersmith simple.
 It also means it is extremely flexible.
 Lettersmith can be anything you want: a website builder, a blog, a documentation generation script...
 If you need to transform text files, this is an easy way to do it.